Amplitude-Developer-Docs/amplitude-dev-center/docs/experiment/guides/server-side-rendering.md

 // be sure to use a provider or store the ExperimentClient so that it is accessible in the render scope
 ```

-## Get Variants on Render
+## Get variants on render

-Once the Client SDK is initialized, you can fetch the flag status in any component.
+After the Client SDK is initialized, you can fetch the flag status in any component.

 ```js
 // experimentClient should be the same ExperimentClient instance that was instantiated in the previous step